marcoy/marcoy.github.io/_drafts/bitpub.md

 then you will need to subscribe to `ticker.#`.
 [Bitpub](https://github.com/marcoy/bitpub) comes a basic consumer the subscribe to all feeds, and dump all the data out to `STDOUT`.

+### Final words
+One of the other reasons why I started [bitpub](https://github.com/marcoy/bitpub), besides learning about RabbitMQ, was to build a notification system for Bitcoin prices at different exchanges.
+So, users can get notifications when the prices of Bitcoin rise above or fall below some thresholds defined by the users.
+Another usage of bitpub is to allow trading bot to get the market data and make decision on how to trade.

+Unfortunately, life and work get in the way, so I haven't started on the rest of the components of the notification system.
+And, that's why I haven't written anything about [bitpub](https://github.com/marcoy/bitpub) until months later.
+Anyway, try it and play around with it.